element-hq/element-android/upstream_.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
  - App version and store [e.g. 1.0.0 - F-Droid]
  - Homeserver: [e.g. matrix.org]

-**Upstream relevance**
- - Does this issue exist in Element Android?
- - If this issue exists in Element Android, please also link the corresponding bug report (create a new one if it doesn't exist yet)

 Add any other context about the problem here.